 ==================

-Easy to grow ferns like Boston ferns are an excellent addition to any houseplant collection or garden.
-It is easy to keep Boston ferns as houseplants, mainly because they don’t need much sunlight.
+It is easy to propagate Boston ferns.
+The steps below will help you with the propagation of Boston fern so that you can add more greenery to your garden!
+Growing ferns like Boston are an excellent addition to any houseplant collection or garden.
+Boston ferns are among the easiest fern species to keep as houseplants since they don’t require much sunlight.
 As a result, their foliage looks beautiful and remains evergreen.
 The blue-green, sword-like fronds feature tiny leaflets that start to erect and arch with their growth.

 Steps Showing How to Propagate Boston Ferns